 Please e-mail email@example.com to comment.

-The December Audio Digest is completed and digital DAISY cartridges are in the mail.
-All December DAISY files are available in the DAISY section of the website following member login.
+The January Audio Digest is on line in the member section and in the mail on digital NLS cartridges for those who returned their cartridges from last month.
+All January DAISY files are available in the DAISY section of the website following member login.
 Please let me know if you have trouble using the DAISY files, because this is an important member service and we want you to take advantage of it.

 Another member service is the audio lectures for Technician, General, and Extra.
 All courses are available on line for your use whenever you want to study or review.
 Teaching is done with thoughtful attention to descriptions for those who are blind, and we promote understanding concepts rather than simply memorizing the question pool.
 If you would like to use this service but do not understand how, please contact us.
 We can also put the audio lectures on your DAISY digital NLS cartridge if you prefer that method instead of downloading or streaming audio from the website.
 Our latest audio lectures cover concepts like resonance from the Extra Class course.
 Please join us in whatever course you need, and also please let us know if you would like a specific topic covered in our Operating Skills lecture series.